peter-murray/node-hue-api/docs/groups.md

-## Filtered Groups by Type
+## Get Groups by Type

-You can retireve a specific `type` of `Group` from the Hue Bridge using the following functions:
+You can retrieve a specific `type` of `Group` from the Hue Bridge using the following functions:

 * `getLightGroups()`
 * `getLuminaires()`